 6 – Rust-Oleum Automotive 248915 32-Ounce Truck Bed Coating, Black

 If you’re looking for a smooth finish and a product manufactured in the US, look no further.
-This black truck bedlining is made from polymer, a coating that helps prevent against wear and tear.
-A lot of people look for blended polyurethane or just urethane, but polymer also works surprisingly well.
+This black truck bedlining is made from good quality polymer, a coating that helps prevent against wear and tear.
+A lot of people look for blended polyurethane like in Al’s Liner ALS-BL or just urethane, but polymer also works surprisingly well.
 DIY polyurethane is stiffer, while polymer provides a smoother coating.

 It coats evenly and quickly and dries rapidly too.
 You can choose to apply it by brushing, spraying or rolling it on your truck bed and get a nice textured finish.

-If your beloved truck is looking worn down from all the years of work its put in, this is a great option to restore it to its former glory and prevent further damage.
+If your beloved pickup truck is looking worn down from all the years of work it’s put in, you can buy this great option to restore it to its former glory and prevent further damage.

-The abrasion resistant adhesive coating also works well on metal surfaces if you need to do some work on other areas of your truck.
+The abrasion resistant adhesive coating also works well on a metal surface if you need to do some work on other areas of your truck.

 - The lining dries with a smooth finish.